 - Tell the police if you suspect the other driver was speeding, drinking, or behaving in an abnormal manner

-At Morris Bart, LLC, we stand by those from the Orleans Parish, New Orleans East, and elsewhere in the greater New Orleans area.
-Call us at (800) 537-8185 for a free case review.
+At Morris Bart, LLC, we stand by hit-and-run victims in Orleans Parish, New Orleans East, and elsewhere in the greater New Orleans area.
+Call us at (504) 613-4771 for a free case review.

 - Medical bills:Your health insurance policy will cover the injuries you have suffered in the crash.
-If you have a certain type of auto policy, it may pay for a portion of your medical bills up to a cap.
+If you have a specific type of auto policy, it may pay for a portion of your medical bills up to a cap.

-- Property damage:Your car insurance policy’s collision coverage should pay for the damages to your car that resulted from the hit and run.
+- Property damage:Your car insurance policy’s collision coverage should pay for the damages to your car that resulted from the hit-and-run.
 However, your insurance company will expect you to pay the deductible.

-- Pain and suffering:Your compensation for pain and suffering will come from your own auto insurance if you have uninsured motorist coverage on your policy.
-In Louisiana, drivers must specifically opt out of uninsured motorist coverage, or it will be included in their policies.
+- Pain and suffering:Your compensation for pain and suffering will come from your auto insurance if you have uninsured motorist coverage on your policy.
+In Louisiana, drivers must specifically opt-out of uninsured motorist coverage or include it in their policies.

-As a New Orleans hit and run accident lawyer, we know how to help.
+As a trusted team of New Orleans hit-and-run accident lawyers, we know how to help.
 We will work tirelessly on your behalf, helping you receive the benefits to which you are entitled.
-When you hire the team at Morris Bart, LLC, we will be ready to begin working for you immediately.
+When you hire the Morris Bart, LLC team, we will be ready to begin working for you immediately.

 to find a Morris Bart office near you.